heheshang/AuroraPlan/Rust for Rustaceans.md

 counting that introduces unnecessary overhead, and the extra bookkeeping requires you to store additional bytes per entry.
-You could use references, but the lifetimes become difficult if not impossible to manage because the 234 Chapter 13 data and the references live in the same data structure (it’s a self-referential data structure, as we discussed in Chapter 8).
+You could use references, but the lifetimes become difficult if not impossible to manage because the data and the references live in the same data structure (it’s a self-referential data structure, as we discussed in Chapter 8).
 You could use raw pointers combined with Pin to ensure the pointers remain valid, but that introduces a lot of complexity as well as unsafety you then need to carefully consider.

-Most crates use index pointers—or, as I like to call them, indeferences— instead.
+- Most crates use index pointers—or, as I like to call them, indeferences— instead.
 The idea is simple: store each data entry in some indexable data structure like a Vec, and then store just the index in a derived data structure.
 To then perform an operation, first use the derived data structure to efficiently find the data index, and then use the index to retrieve the referenced data.
 No lifetimes needed—and you can even have cycles in the derived data representation if you wish!
-The indexmap crate, which provides a HashMap implementation where the iteration order matches the map insertion order, provides a good example of this pattern.
+- The indexmap crate, which provides a HashMap implementation where the iteration order matches the map insertion order, provides a good example of this pattern.
 The implementation has to store the keys in two places, both in the map of keys to values and in the list of all the keys, but it obviously